ERA-2022/PerSeO/README.md

 ```
 <!-- ### Set up -->
 ### Exit
-This option is for end the script that is running
+This option is to end the script that is running.

 __*Developed by:*__ German Chaparro, Jorge Cardenas,Oscar Restrepo, Sergio Mora, Jhon Vera, and Jaime Angel